sass/sass/doc-src/SASS_CHANGELOG.md

 * Avoid more stack overflows when there are import loops in files.
 * Update the bundled [FSSM](https://github.com/ttilley/fssm) to version 0.2.8.1.
 * Make the `grayscale` function work with `-webkit-filter`.
+* Provide a better error message for selectors beginning with `/` in the indented syntax.

 ## 3.1.14